koyeba/koyeba/README.md

 ▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀
 ## Hi, there 👋

-Warm welcome to my GitHub profile !
-Passionate developer based in Paris, i'm currently working on a **cryptocurrency investment platform**.
+I'm Al, a software engineer in Paris.
+I currently work as frontend software engineer for a **cryptocurrency investment platform**.

-I love creating smooth and intuitive user experiences with a focus on performance and design.
+I am fascinated by tech products that reinvent our daily lives, helping us achieve more in an easier way.

 ## 🏎️💨 Outside of work, I'm Passionate About